 Resources and Opportunities

 A wealth of production opportunities is offered to students.
 This includes major productions directed by faculty or distinguished visiting artists each quarter, productions directed or choreographed by students, and faculty-directed workshops.
 Undergraduate students are also given the opportunity to see their own writing, choreography, or intermediate concepts put into production in annual festivals of student work.
-Although majors are given preference in studio courses, most courses and productions welcome nonmajors as well.
-Opportunities to study and perform non-Western as well as Euro-American traditions are also a significant part of the program.
+Opportunities to study and perform non-Western, as well as Euro-American traditions, are a significant part of the program.

-For a listing of some of the production opportunities available by specialty (design, acting, etc.) please see this page here.
+For a listing of some of the opportunities available by specialty (design, acting, etc.) please start with the Production Opportunities page.